Schlock (film): Production

 Shot in the summer of 1971, but not released until 1973, Schlock is the first credited film by John Landis, who also starred in the title role.
 The feature-length parody of 1950s monster movies was shot in 12 days in the Los Angeles area and had a budget of approximately $60,000, half of which came from Landis' personal savings.
 Aside from being Landis' first project as a director, the film is also notable for being one of the first jobs for makeup artist Rick Baker.

 Release and reception

 Landis could not find a distributor interested in releasing the film until 1972 when it came to the attention of Johnny Carson.
 Carson loved the film and booked Landis as a guest on The Tonight Show, where clips were shown.
 It subsequently got released theatrically in the United States by Jack H. Harris Enterprises.
-It opened in Hollywood in March 1973 and in West Germany on September 17, 1982.
+It opened in Hollywood on December 12, 1973 and in West Germany on September 17, 1982.

-The film eventually became a minor cult hit and helped pave the way for the careers of both John Landis and Rick Baker.
+The film helped the early careers of both John Landis and Rick Baker.
 However, Landis has described the film as "terrible".
-It holds a 71% score on Rotten Tomatoes.
+It holds a 75% score on Rotten Tomatoes.

 Home media

 The film was released on DVD by Anchor Bay Entertainment on October 2, 2001 and on Blu-ray by Arrow Films on October 16, 2018.
+The Blu-ray contains a restoration of the film from the Original camera negative and interviews and TV spots, as bonus features.